unahouExosite/docs/portals/README.md

 ##### Response

-* `200 OK`: Returned along with an array of portal object if the caller has permission to get user's portals.
+* `200 OK`: Returned along with an array of [Portal objects](#portal-object) if the caller has permission to GET the user's Portal.
 Portal objects contain the following keys:
     * `"PortalName"` - Portal name.
     * `"PortalID"` - Portal ID.
     * `"PortalRID"` - Portal RID.
     * `"UserEmail"` - The user's email.
     * `"Description"` - Portal description.
-    * `"Permissions"` - User’s permission for this portal.
+    * `"Permissions"` - User’s permission for this Portal.
 Possible values are:
-        * `"___admin"` - user is the portal’s direct owner
+        * `"___admin"` - user is the Portal’s direct owner
-        * `"p_manage"` - user has manager access to this portal.
+        * `"p_manage"` - user has manager access to this Portal.
 This permission grants the same rights as owner.
-        * `"p_m_crea"` - user has create device access to this portal.
+        * `"p_m_crea"` - user has create device access to this Portal.
-        * `"p_contac"` - user has receive alerts access from this portal.
+        * `"p_contac"` - user has receive alerts access from this Portal.
-* `403 Forbidden`: one of the following:
+* `403 Forbidden`:
-    * Returned if the caller user is not authenticated.
+    * Returned if the caller is not authenticated.
-    * Returned if the caller user does not have permission to get user portal.
+    * Returned if the caller does not have permission to GET the user's Portal.
-* `404 Not Found`: one of the following:
+* `404 Not Found`:
     * Returned if the user id is invalid.
-    * Returned if the portal id is invalid.
+    * Returned if the Portal id is invalid.

 ##### Example